-If you are DIY your own make-up for your wedding, do a trial on yourself and adjust from there accordingly.
+If you are DIY your own wedding makeup, do a trial on yourself and adjust from there accordingly.
 If you are using a specific mask, use that mask as well!
 Do your trial 2-3 months before your wedding.

-If you give yourself enough time for the trial, if you ever have a reaction (hopefully none!), you still have time to figure things out and find a better way around things to get you the best wedding make-up (and skin!) even with a mask on!
+If you give yourself enough time for the trial, if you ever react (hopefully none!), you still have time to figure things out and find a better way around things to get you the best wedding makeup (and skin!) even with a mask on!